Who we are

 We are biologists, ecologists, geographers, geologists, mathematicians, engineers and geographic information systems specialists working within a diverse and synergistic group of programs.

-We also manage the 3,700-acre KU Field Station, where researchers and students explore the changing landscape through study not only in the natural sciences but also in the arts, humanities and social sciences.
+We also manage the 3,300-acre KU Field Station, where researchers and students explore the changing landscape through study not only in the natural sciences but also in the arts, the humanities and professional programs.

 Together, we seek to understand our environment.